notjivi/infusion/README.md

 [![Gemini](https://img.shields.io/badge/Gemini-2.5_Flash-orange)](https://deepmind.google/technologies/gemini/)
 [![Kubernetes](https://img.shields.io/badge/kubernetes-%23326ce5.svg?logo=kubernetes&logoColor=white)](https://kubernetes.io/)

-**Infusion** is an autonomous DevSecOps pipeline.
+**HealNexus** is an autonomous DevSecOps pipeline.
 It doesn't just alert you to vulnerabilities—it **understands them, fixes them, tests the fixes, and submits a Pull Request** completely autonomously.

 ---

 ## 🌟 What It Does

-Infusion ingests Kubernetes manifest files and their corresponding [Trivy](https://trivy.dev/) vulnerability scan reports.
+Healexus ingests Kubernetes manifest files and their corresponding [Trivy](https://trivy.dev/) vulnerability scan reports.
 Using Google's **Gemini 2.5 Flash** and **LangChain**, it creates an autonomous agent that acts as a Senior Security Engineer:

 1. **Calculates Risk:** Parses the Trivy JSON to compute a custom risk score and threat level.
 2. **Threat Modeling:** Generates a concise Red Team "Attacker Story" outlining how a threat actor could exploit the found vulnerabilities (Initial Access -> Lateral Movement -> Critical Impact).